soundray/maper/README.md

 # Modify run-maper-example.sh if and as desired
 bash run-maper-example.sh
 ```
+This downloads a mini-set of atlases with seven members and runs MAPER
+with one of the atlas images as the target.

 Simple invocation for a single image using the mini-atlas from the
 above example.
 The image is assumed to be a T1-weighted 3D
 skullstripped MR, ie. every non-brain voxel is set to zero